 Money Mule Scams

-- The IRS has issued a warning urging taxpayers to be on the lookout for Coronavirus-related phishing attempts that can lead to fraud and identity theft.
+- Stay on the lookout for phishing attempts that can lead to fraud and identity theft.
 Fraud involving payment of Federal taxes should be reported to the Treasury Inspector General for Tax Administration.

-- The CDC is aware of phishing emails and spoofed calls and voice mails appearing to originate from them.
-Find out more at https://www.cdc.gov/media/phishing.html.
+- The CDC is aware of phishing emails, fraudulent calls and voice mails appearing to originate from them as well.